 What purity level should I look for?

 Minimum 98% for research-grade product.
 99%+ is premium.
 Anything below 95% is a red flag.
+The highest tested purity I’ve seen on any vendor’s GHK-Cu is Everest’s 99.86% via Freedom Diagnostics.
 Verify through a third-party COA, not just a number on the product page.

 How much does research-grade GHK-Cu cost?

 Between $0.36/mg and $1.00/mg depending on vendor and vial size.
-Everest Peptides currently has the best price at $39.99 for 100mg on sale.
+Everest Peptides currently has the best price at $39.99 for 100mg on sale, with verified 99.86% purity through Freedom Diagnostics.
 Paramount Peptides offers in-house manufactured product with a purity guarantee.
 Larger vials and discount codes always bring the per-milligram cost down.

 The Bottom Line